Oier-Mk/DentalSegmentation/ReadMe.md

 ## Fixes & TO - DO
 - [ ] Fix the std:: error.
 The code seems to not find the std namespace in some installations of the project.
 - [ ] Fix the issue with the Tensorflow library.
 The Tensorflow library is not working properly on the MACOS system due to incompatibility with newer versions of the MACOS system.
 (Try using a Docker container with a Linux system).
-- [ ] TO DO: Add the croping mechanism for the 3D img.
 - [ ] TO DO: Test thoroughly the Tensorflow H5 model loading and inference.